reimandlab/ActivePathways/README.md

 # ActivePathways

-**DATE TBD 2023: ActivePathways has now been updated to version 2.0.0.
+**June 22 2023: ActivePathways version 2.0.0 is now available.
 This update provides additional functionality to p-value merging, allowing for directional information between datasets to be incorporated.**

-ActivePathways is a tool for multivariate pathway enrichment analysis.
-Pathway enrichment analysis identifies gene sets, such as pathways or Gene Ontology terms, that are over-represented in a list of genes of interest.
+ActivePathways is a tool for multivariate pathway enrichment analysis that identifies gene sets, such as pathways or Gene Ontology terms, that are over-represented in a list or matrix of genes.
 ActivePathways uses a data fusion method to combine multiple omics datasets, prioritizes genes based on the significance and direction of signals from the omics datasets, and performs pathway enrichment analysis of these prioritized genes.
 Using this strategy, we can find pathways and genes supported by single or multiple omics datasets, as well as additional genes and pathways that are only apparent through data integration and remain undetected in any single dataset alone.

-ActivePathways is published in Nature Communications with the PCAWG Pan-Cancer project.
+The first version of ActivePathways was published in Nature Communications with the PCAWG Pan-Cancer project.

 Marta Paczkowska^, Jonathan Barenboim^, Nardnisa Sintupisut, Natalie S. Fox, Helen Zhu, Diala Abd-Rabbo, Miles W. Mee, Paul C. Boutros, PCAWG Drivers and Functional Interpretation Working Group, Jüri Reimand & PCAWG Consortium.
 Integrative pathway enrichment analysis of multivariate omics data. *Nature Communications* 11 735 (2020) (^ - co-first authors) https://www.nature.com/articles/s41467-019-13983-9